 Anker Soundcore Liberty 5 NC wishlist: All the features I want to see

-It’s easy to get swept away by the glamor of big brands like Apple, Sony, and Bose.
-After all, we see their commercials everywhere we go and they collectively manufacture some of the best earbuds on the market.
+It’s easy to get swept up in the glamor of big brands like Apple, Sony, and Bose.
+After all, we see their commercials everywhere we go, and they collectively manufacture some of the best earbuds on the market.
 However, those willing to stray off the beaten track may have already stumbled upon the Anker Soundcore Liberty 4 NC.
-These earbuds are some of our favorites at the office and come packed with a comprehensive list of high-end features.
+These earbuds are among our favorites at the office and come packed with a comprehensive list of high-end features.
 They also cost significantly less than the competition and champion an OS-agnostic design for Android and iOS users.
 Given their popularity among price-savvy consumers, it is little wonder fans are excited about the next-gen Anker Soundcore Liberty 5 NC.

 A more robust IP rating

-Gym enthusiasts and those prone to working up a sweat reap the greatest rewards from purchasing workout-friendly earbuds.
+Gym enthusiasts and those prone to working up a sweat should purchase workout-friendly earbuds.
 These typically wear a robust IP rating to protect against water splashes and small solid particles.
-Some of the best in town like the Jabra Elite 8 Active Gen 2 ($229.99 at Amazon) sport an IP68 build.
+Some of the best in town, like the JBL Endurance Peak 3 ($99 at Amazon) sport an IP68 build.
 This accommodates complete submersion in up to 3 meters of water for up to 30 minutes and is completely dust-tight.
-The case is also IP54-rated to protect against omnidirectional water splashes and dust.

 An improved design

-Noise canceling technology requires a robust seal to work optimally.
-As such, the best noise canceling earbuds on the market ship with differently-sized ear tips to attain a secure fit.
+ANC technology requires a robust seal to work optimally.
+As such, the best noise canceling earbuds on the market ship with different-sized ear tips to achieve a secure fit.
 They also sit further inside the ear canal and, unlike open-ear buds, wear an occluding form factor.
-The Jabra Elite 10 Gen 2 ($279.99 at Amazon) are the best ANC earbuds we have tested and quell ambient noise by over 85%.
-This is largely thanks to their silicone-wrapped ovoid nozzles, anatomically pleasing earbud design, and powerful ANC system.
+The now-discontinued Jabra Elite 10 Gen 2 ($279.99 at Amazon) are the best ANC earbuds we have tested, quelling ambient noise by over 85%.
+This is largely thanks to their silicone-wrapped ovoid nozzles, anatomically pleasing earbud design, and powerful noise canceling system.

-The Anker Soundcore Liberty 4 NC have impressive noise canceling that dampens ambient noise by as much as 38dB.
-Unfortunately, the earbuds don’t sit far enough inside the ear canal to isolate against incidental high-pitched noises like passing chatter.
-The AirPods Pro-style design provides average comfort, but you wouldn’t want to wear these earbuds for more than two hours.
-The charging case is also chunky, making it difficult to store in trouser pockets.
+The Anker Soundcore Liberty 4 NC have impressive noise canceling that dampens ambient sounds by as much as 38dB.
+Unfortunately, the earbuds don’t sit far enough inside the ear canal to isolate against incidental high-pitched noises such as passing chatter.
+The AirPods Pro-style design delivers average comfort, but you wouldn’t want to wear these earbuds for more than two hours.
+Likewise, the charging case is chunky, making it difficult to store in trouser pockets.
 Anker should implement an improved design with the Anker Soundcore Liberty 5 NC.

 Loading chart ...

-Our music tastes and listening habits often dictate the sound profile we most enjoy.
-For example, bass heads and EDM fans gain the most from headphones with plentiful bass and sub-bass reproduction.
+Our music tastes and listening habits often dictate the sound profile we enjoy most.
+For example, bass heads and EDM fans will most likely prefer earbuds with plentiful bass and sub-bass reproduction.
 The Bose QuietComfort Ultra Earbuds are a shining example, boosting low-end frequencies by a staggering 20dB.
-Counterwise, podcast enthusiasts and those who listen to music with wide dynamic ranges will likely prefer earbuds with a flat frequency response.
-The Sennheiser MOMENTUM True Wireless 4 follow our target curve closely and are revered for their superior sound quality.
+Conversely, podcast enthusiasts and those who listen to music with wide dynamic ranges will likely prefer earbuds with a neutral response.
+The Sennheiser MOMENTUM True Wireless 4 follow our target curve and are revered for their superior sound quality.

 Don’t get me wrong — the Liberty 4 NC have excellent default sound quality.
 Specifically, our testing revealed they enjoy an overall MDAQS score of 4.9, securing them as some of the best-sounding earbuds on the market.
 However, the over-emphasized low-end below 200Hz can make vocals sound comparatively quiet in the mix.
-Similarly, the 10dB boost around 5.8kHz can become grating when listening to tracks with lots of high-frequency content.
-The Anker Soundcore Liberty 5 NC should own a flatter frequency response that can be adjusted with sensible EQ presets (see below).
+Similarly, the 10dB boost around 5.8kHz can become grating when listening to tracks with a lot of high-frequency content.
+The Anker Soundcore Liberty 5 NC should have more tempered bass and treble reproduction.

 Less bassy EQ presets

-Anker’s Liberty 4 NC offers a whopping 22 EQ presets that can be accessed via the Soundcore app.
+Anker’s Liberty 4 NC offer a whopping 22 EQ presets that can be accessed via the Soundcore app.
 These include Spoken Word, Flat, Bass Boost, and Treble Boost.
 Unfortunately, each one over-emphasizes bass and sub-bass frequencies.
 For example, the Spoken Word preset boosts sub-bass frequencies by over 8dB, while the Flat EQ boosts the lows by nearly 11dB.
 This seems like a missed opportunity and does little to appease listeners who prefer a less bass-heavy mix.
-The Anker Soundcore Liberty 5 NC will need less bassy EQ presets to appeal to a wider audience.
+The Anker Soundcore Liberty 5 NC must have fewer EQ presets that boost bass to appeal to a wider audience.

 Better microphone quality

-Whether for work or casual chats with friends, earbuds are increasingly important for taking calls on the move.
-Better still, they can block out distracting environmental noise so the receiver can hear you more clearly on the other end of the line.
+Whether for work or casual conversations with friends, earbuds are increasingly important for calls on the move.
+Better still, they can block out distracting environmental noise, allowing the receiver to hear you more clearly on the other end of the line.
 To achieve this, companies employ sophisticated microphone arrays and noise reduction algorithms.
-The Sony WF-1000XM5 ($298 at Amazon) are a prime example and use dual feedback mesh-covered microphones to deliver low-frequency noise monitoring and wind noise reduction.
+The Sony WF-1000XM5 ($298 at Amazon) are a prime example, using dual feedback mesh-covered microphones to deliver low-frequency noise monitoring and wind noise reduction.

 The Anker Soundcore Liberty 4 NC enjoy decent call quality, particularly for lower-pitched voices.
 They also reduce ambient street noise, wind, and general office chatter fairly well, although keystrokes may overwhelm your speech.
 Unfortunately, the earbuds are less well-suited for those with higher-pitched voices.
-In ideal conditions, the resolution doesn’t impress either and fails to stand tall against the Sony WF-1000XM5 and Jabra Elite 10 Gen 2.
-The Anker Soundcore Liberty 5 NC will need better microphone quality and noise rejection algorithms to compete with the best earbuds for calls.
+In ideal conditions, the resolution doesn’t impress either and fails to stand tall against industry leaders like the Sony WF-1000XM5.
+Anker must improve the Soundcore Liberty 5 NC’s microphone and noise rejection algorithm to compete with the best work-oriented earbuds.

 What would you like to see Anker bring to the Soundcore Liberty 5 NC?